 Will your business strategy work?

 Now that you’ve written down your assumptions, you need to find out if you’re on the right track.
 You’ll do this before you even think about spending money growing your business.
 This will reduce your risk and help ensure that your business is going to be a success.

 After all, your assumptions might be wrong, so now’s the ideal time to figure this out and make changes to your business strategy if necessary.
 It’s a lot cheaper and easier to do this early in the process than once your business is up and running, and you’ve invested significant time and money in a strategy that might not be working.
 It’s easy to change strategies when you don’t have employees, a real office or storefront, and other supplies and equipment.
 Once you have all those things, a significant change in strategy can be disruptive and expensive.

 To figure out if you’re on the right track with your business strategy, go out and talk to people in your target market:

 - Interview them and find out if they actually have the problem that you think they have.
 Be sure to ask open-ended questions and try not to lead them toward specific answers.

 - Find out if they like your solution.

 - Try and figure out what they think your solution is worth—what are they willing to pay for your products and services?

-You’ll use all of this information in the next step in the Lean Planning process: developing your business tactics.
+The information you collect in your customer interviews will also drive the next step in the process of developing a lean business plan: developing your business tactics.
 Your strategy outlines what you’re going to do; your tactics will outline how you’re going to do it.

-I’ll cover developing your business tactics in a future post.
-In the meantime, if you have any questions about the Lean Planning process and how you can take advantage of it, let me know in the comments below.
+I’ll cover developing your business tactics in How to Build a Lean Business Plan Step 2.
+In the meantime, if you have any questions about the Lean Planning process and how you can take advantage of it, find me on Twitter and let me know how I can help.